Making DIY emergency candles is a smart move for anyone who wants to be ready for unexpected power cuts or other emergencies.

 - An old pot for melting the wax in (metal can + tongs works too)

 - A larger pot to serve as a double boiler

-- Tools: I used a few tools for tasks like making a spout on the tin can I used for melting the wax.
+- Tools: I used a few tools to make a spout on the tin can I used for melting the wax.